 AI is making waves in every industry since its introduction, with athletes and sports next on that list.
 One of the most popular pastimes in the world, the sports business is just burgeoning with potential.

 Tackle the corner of marketing.
 AI is used regularly to monitor consumer data, and in the sports market, it is vital to the needs of the company.
+The same is true for online casinos as well, especially those who often have special promotions such as the cozino bonus offer.
 Many online sites, and even in-store areas, have taken to a personalized AI chatbot, communicating regularly with customers, answering questions they may have about the product in question, and even directing them to the right places.
 It tracks the efficiency and quality of the products their selling, as well as helps prevent future illness or injury, and improve the health of athletes for future events.
 It has created new possibilities for what sports customers need in obtaining what they need.

 Under Armour improving performance.
 Under Armour (UA) is a well-known sports clothing and materials tycoon, recently delving into the craft of using AI to assist their customers with their specific needs, and to better their merchandise.
 They developed a personal AI fitness system that gives each user their detailed, collected data from throughout the day or during their workout.
 It tracks eating and sleeping patterns, heart rate, and sends personal insight and challenges to keep you motivated and inspired.